A Student's Swing - The Bump Transition

 Tiger Woods at setup and topTiger Woods at setup (left), and at the top of the backswing (right)

-We'll take Tiger Woods as an example.
-Although from the face on view it looks like he doesn't really turn his hips a whole lot, if you look at it from down the line you'll see that the left knee works quite a ways out over his left toe.
+We'll take elite players as an example.
+Although from the face on view it looks like they don't really turn their hips a whole lot, if you look at it from down the line you'll see that the lead knee works quite a ways out over the lead toe.
 It's harder to see in this view, but you can still tell there's some rotation going back.

-He's really loading up and using his legs and hips to rotate and bring the club back.
+Elite players are really loading up and using their legs and hips to rotate and bring the club back.
 Think of somebody like Roger Federer or Nadal, loading up for a serve.
-They really use their legs to load up and get a lot of power, and the golf swing is no different.
+They really use their legs to load up and get a lot of power in the golf swing, and it's no different.

-It's hard to articulate exactly what golfers see or don't see in their swings, but you can see here that as Tiger starts to load up he gets a lot of torque and load in his lower body.
+It's hard to articulate exactly what golfers see or don't see in their swings, but you can see here that as elite players start to load up they get a lot of torque and load in the lower body.
+If you want to evaluate your own transition, the AI swing analyzer can measure exactly how well you're shifting into your lead side.

 Here's What Happens When You Don't

-We see Tiger making a very athletic move that allows him to use his lower body to load up going back and really unwind it coming down.
+We see elite players making a very athletic move that allows them to use their lower body to load up going back and really unwind it coming down.

 Student downswingThe student's downswing

 By contrast, our student's swing doesn't show that liveliness or activation in the lower body.
-It's more like he just turns into his right thigh a little bit.
+It's more like he just turns into his trail thigh a little bit.

 He's not really loading or getting ready to go back the other way.
-He turns a little, but he doesn't build up any power or torque.
+He turns a little, but he doesn't build up any power or torque in the swing.
 He barely ever gets past the red line we drew at address.

 He starts the downswing with his arms, hands, and club, bringing everything down.
-His hips are moving at about the same speed as his shoulders, so he's not getting any power out of his lower body at all.
+His hips are moving at about the same speed as his shoulders, so he's not getting any lower body power out of the downswing at all.

 So What is the Bump?

-The bump is the transition you make at the top of the downswing to really set into the left side and fire your body through, bringing the club down with your legs.
+The bump is the transition move at the top of the downswing to really set into the lead side and fire your body through, bringing the club down with your legs.
 That's what's missing in our student's swing.
+The GOAT Drill system is specifically designed to train this exact loading and transition pattern into muscle memory.

 Student impactThe student's impact position